NuGet/docs.microsoft.com-nuget/docs/Guides/Install-NuGet.md

 > [!Note]
 > The console requires [PowerShell 2.0](http://support.microsoft.com/kb/968929), which will already be installed on Windows 7 or higher and Windows Server 2008 R2 or higher.
 >
 > Package Manager Console commands also work only within Visual Studio on Windows.
-Use the NuGet CLI outside of that environment, including with Visual Studio for Mac.
+Use the NuGet CLI outside of that environment, including with Visual Studio for Mac and Visual Studio Code.

 ### Package Manager installation for Visual Studio 2010 and earlier